zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec01.md

       * *[DS01_DS_ALGO_NOT_DS]*
       * *[DS01_DS_ALGO_OK]*

-7. If the *Non-Algo 2 DS* set is non-empty do:
+8. If the *Non-Algo 2 DS* set is non-empty do:
     1. For each pair of IP address and key tag in the *Algo 2 DS* set remove the same pair from the *Non-Algo 2 DS* set.
-    2. For each key tag from the *Non-Algo 2 DS* set extract all IP addresses for the key tag and output DS01_DS_ALGO_2_MISSING with key tag and the extracted list of IP addresses.
+    2. For each key tag from the *Non-Algo 2 DS* set extract all IP addresses for the key tag and output DS01_DS_ALGO_2_MISSING with key tag and the extracted list of IP addresses (complemented with the name server name or names).

-8. If the *Responds Without Valid DS* and *Responds With DS* sets are empty then output *[DS01_NO_RESPONSE]* with the name server IP from the *Ignored Parent NS IP* set.
+9. If the *Responds Without Valid DS* and *Responds With DS* sets are empty then output *[DS01_NO_RESPONSE]* with the name server IP from the *Ignored Parent NS IP* set (complemented with the name server name or names).

-9. If the *Responds Without Valid DS* is non-empty then do:
+10. If the *Responds Without Valid DS* is non-empty then do:
-    1. If the *Responds With DS* set is empty then output *[DS01_PARENT_ZONE_NO_DS]* with name server IP from the *Responds Without Valid DS* set.
+    1. If the *Responds With DS* set is empty then output *[DS01_PARENT_ZONE_NO_DS]* with name server IP from the *Responds Without Valid DS* set (complemented with the name server name or names).
-    2. Else, output *[DS01_PARENT_SERVER_NO_DS]* with name server IP from the *Responds Without Valid DS* set.
+    2. Else, output *[DS01_PARENT_SERVER_NO_DS]* with name server IP from the *Responds Without Valid DS* set (complemented with the name server name or names).

-10. If *Child Zone* is "." (i.e. root zone) and *Undelegated DS* is empty then output *[DS01_ROOT_N_NO_UNDEL_DS]*.
+11. If *Child Zone* is "." (i.e. root zone) and *Undelegated DS* is empty then output *[DS01_ROOT_N_NO_UNDEL_DS]*.

-11. If *Undelegated Test* is TRUE and *Undelegated DS* is empty then output *[DS01_UNDEL_N_NO_UNDEL_DS]*.
+12. If *Undelegated Test* is TRUE and *Undelegated DS* is empty then output *[DS01_UNDEL_N_NO_UNDEL_DS]*.